Write a review

 5.0

 Great bike.
 Fit and finish is top notch.
 Gobs of power.
 Very well engineered.
 The seat is pretty darn firm and the reach to the handle bars is pretty long and I have long arms to begin with.
 Other than the seat and the reach, this is the perfect bike.
-The removable windshield and back rest come off and go on ... read more
+The removable windshield and back rest come off... read more

 Great bike.
 Fit and finish is top notch.
 Gobs of power.
 Very well engineered.
 The seat is pretty darn firm and the reach to the handle bars is pretty long and I have long arms to begin with.
 Other than the seat and the reach, this is the perfect bike.
 The removable windshield and back rest come off and go on very easy and stay put when attached.
 Head light is bright and the chrome and attention to detail is fantastic.
 The gas mileage is comparable to the other bikes this size which is 33 mpg around town (would be better but I can't stop twisting the throttle wide open) and 42 highway.
 It would be great if the gas tank was 1 gal bigger so fuel stops would fall in-line with the rest of the pack but it is what it is.
 The windshield does a great job of blocking most of the wind.
 If I compare this to other comparable bike and rate on scale of 1 - 10 it would go like this.
 HD - 6, suzuki boulevard - 7, honda vtx 1800 - 8, victory - 7, Stratoliner - 9, no bike is a 10 so don't get your hopes up to see one listed here.
 They all have their faults.